Ivan1225/NameViz/README.md

 * Jude Sidloski
 * Ivan Zhang
   * Research resource of accuracy of WordNet words bank.
-  * Analysis name with name type to check if it is outlier.
+  * Using regex and WordNet to analysis each word in a name to check if the word match correct pattern of Java naming convention.
   * Test with different name and name type combinations.
   * Combine outlier result to output.